 This morning visit Nuremberg with its pretty market square and Our Lady’s Church before heading towards the Frankfurt Area.

-Accommodation: Mercure at Friedrichsdorf (or similar)
+Hotel: Mercure at Friedrichsdorf (or similar)

 Day 15 FRANKFURT AREA (B)